MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 Overview
 ========

+This is a copy of a Django website.
+Some of the code has been adjusted to change secret keys to comments such as 'blahdeblahdeblah'.

-This project is used to deploy MyWebsite on my Localhost a test environment and production environment.
+The project is used to deploy MyWebsite on the following sites:

+    - Localhost - for development work
+    - test.markjohnwilson.net - for testing
+    - www.markjohnwilson.net - production

 It uses a number of technologies including: